Hexaae/UWPLauncher/README.md

 FAQ\
-Q: can I use additional laucnher paramters to launch f.e. "game.exe -myargument"?\
+Q: can I use additional launcher paramters to launch f.e. "game.exe -myargument"?\
 A: unfortunately due to Microsoft current limitations you can't pass arguments to UWP apps

 ## ARGUMENTS